New Car Feeling – Vehicle Finance

 Is the old one falling apart or you just need something a bit more practical?

-We finance 100’s of Kiwi’s into car upgrades every month – it’s what we do.
+We provide vehicle finance for 100’s of people to upgrade their cars every month – it’s what we do.

 So if you need some cash to go car hunting, then talk to us today.

 When you go looking have a checklist ready like the one we’ve prepared for you here.
 This might save you from buying a lemon.

-Valid warrant of fitness – A vehicle sold by a dealer must have a warrant of fitness less than one month old.
+Valid warrant of fitness – A vehicle sold by a dealer must have a warrant of fitness not less than one month old.
 Private sellers can sell without a warrant, provided the car is clearly identified for sale “as is where is”.

 Consumer information notice (CIN) – A dealer (but not a private seller) is required to attach a CIN to every motor vehicle for sale and you must be given a copy if you buy the car.